San Diego Theft Defense Attorney

 Punishments and Penalties for Theft Crimes

-Misdemeanor offenses: Thefts charged as misdemeanors (generally due to the amount or value in question, or the type of theft crime) may carry jail time, fines, and probation.
+Thefts charged as misdemeanors (generally due to the amount or value in question, or the type of theft crime) may carry jail time, fines, and probation.
 For example, petty theft charges may result in up to six (6) months in jail and a fine up to $1,000.00.
 Receiving stolen property, as a misdemeanor, may result in a jail term twice as long – up to twelve (12) months.

-Felony theft charges: Felony charges carry penalties more severe than misdemeanor charges.
+Felony charges carry penalties more severe than misdemeanor charges.
 If convicted of a felony theft in the State of California you may be facing in years in prison, parole conditions, and heavy fines.
 Your best move when facing felony theft charges is not to delay your defense any further by contacting a top-notch criminal defense law firm to represent you.

 Highly-Rated Theft Defense in San Diego

 When you retain the Law Office of David P. Shapiro, you retain a successful legal team with over a decade of experience helping over one thousand San Diegans defend against theft allegations and other criminal offenses.
 Just because you have been accused of theft doesn’t mean you are guilty!
 And even if you are guilty that doesn’t mean you will be proven guilty in court and/or deserve a harsh sanction.
-Contact us at 619-295-3555 to schedule your free, no obligation theft charge consultation today!
+Contact us at 619-295-3555 to schedule your no obligation theft charge consultation today!